 Submuscular positioning is recommended for very thin, lean women with saline or cohesive silicone gel implants.
 Because the muscle better conceals implant characteristics, edges and rippling may be less visible.
 Because highly cohesive silicone gel devices do not ripple or wrinkle, submuscular placement is less important for visual camouflage, but may be preferred because of the firmness of these implants.
 When a breast lift is simultaneously performed, submuscular implant placement improves blood supply to the overlying breast.
 On the other hand, if your breasts are slightly sagging, subglandular placement offers a lift effect unrestricted by overlying muscle.
 Subglandular placement avoids disturbing implant “animation.”
 Animation is breast implant movement caused by arm movement and contraction of the pectoralis muscle.
 Women who compete athletically or who are very active with their upper body may want to avoid surgical manipulation of their pectoralis and dynamic breasts that are inevitabilities of sub-muscular (dual-plane) implant placement.

-Another word about the space developed behind the breast and perhaps behind the pectoralis muscle for implant placement.
 This space is often referred to as a “pocket” for the implant.
 The location and size of the pocket are important.
 Attention to detail during your procedure contributes to subtle aspects affecting the quality of your result.
 During surgery, if the bottom of the pocket is opened too widely, implant position may be too low.
 If the bottom of the pocket is not opened sufficiently, implant position may be too high.
 If the pocket is too large, the implant may displace.
 If the pocket is too small, edges of the implant may be visible, and the small pocket may squeeze the implant causing visible rippling or wrinkling.
 If the implant is submuscular and the inner edge of the pectoralis is not divided enough, animation may be excessive, and/or the implant may laterally displace (move to the side) producing a wide space between the breasts.
 If the pectoralis is divided too much, the lower inner edge of the implant may end up beneath skin only, resulting in visible rippling and wrinkling exactly where many women want a sexy and beautiful cleavage.

 Other elements, most notably your skin elasticity and how much your skin stretches after surgery, affect breast augmentation results, but can be unpredictable and uncontrollable.
 In any case, because of all these variables, your surgeon must develop your breast implant pocket extremely carefully for the best outcome.